Internal links are hyperlinks that connect content in different pages on your own website or domain.

 Enter the destination URL

-Paste in your target destination URL, enter the Link Text associated with the link and tick the ‘Open link in a new window/tab’ checkbox to open your link in a new window/tab …
+Paste in your link URL, type in the Link Text to display with the link and select whether to open the link in a new window/tab …

 Or link to existing content

-This advanced linking tool lets you create internal links.
-Enter a word or keyword related to the title of the post you want to hyperlink into the Search box.
-WordPress automatically begins searching for posts and pages containing those words …
+This feature lets you insert internal links.
+Enter a word or keyword related to the post you want to hyperlink into the Search box.
+WordPress will automatically retrieve pages and posts containing those words …

-(Enter the search term to display related pages and posts)
+(Enter the search term to view related posts and pages)

-Select the post or page you want to link to, and the URL of the selected item will automatically be added to the destination URL field …
+Click the post or page you would like to link to, and the URL of the selected item will automatically be added to the fields in the destination URL section …

-(Click on the page or post to link to in your content)
+(Click on the post or page to link your content to)

-Notice that the tool lets you link to pages or posts and shows you which item is what …
+Notice that the feature lets you link to pages or posts and shows you which item is what …

 (Link to posts or pages)

-(Link your content to custom post types in addition to regular pages or posts)
+(Link content to custom WordPress post types in addition to posts or pages)

-If you want the linked content to open in a new window, tick the Open link in a new window/tab box and click the Add Link button …
+If you want to open your link in a new browser window, then tick the Open link in a new window/tab box and click the Add Link button …

-Note that the ability to open linked content in a new window or tab can be used in both internal and external links …
+Note that the ability to open links in a new window or tab can be used in both internal and external links …

-(Open internal and external links in new windows – even external links pointing to content about internal links!)
+(Open internal and external links in a new window – even external links to content about internal links!)

 WordPress Automatically Detects Broken Links

-From WP 4.6, WordPress now automatically checks when you add hyperlinks to detect broken links.
-If you add a broken link (e.g. add a space in the URL), WordPress will let you know, allowing you to update the link before publishing it to your site. …
+From WP v.
+4.6, WordPress now automatically checks when you add hyperlinks to detect broken links.
+If you add a broken link (e.g. add a space in the URL), WordPress will let you know, allowing you to correct your link before publishing it to your site. …

 (WordPress automatically detects broken links.
 Source: WordPress 4.6 Features)